jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Components _controls_.md

 ## Considerations

 - [Planning](<./../../Getting started/Planning your app.md>) the design of each app screen helps decide which component is best suited to achieve the desired functionality.
-- Components can be shown in the [Content widget components](), for example, a pie chart or image displays in the widget either on the Home Hub or on a jig.&#x20;
+- Components can be shown in the [Content widget components](), for example, a pie chart or image displays in the widget either on the Home Hub or on a jig.
 - Certain components can only be used in specific [jig types](<./Jigs _screens_.md>), for example, [event]() can only be used with [jig.calendar]().
 Use IntelliSense (*ctrl+space*) in each jig type to see a list of available components for that jig or reference the table below.

 ## List of components